visual-antidote/Kentico.MVC.FormComponent.CategorySelector/README.md

 1. In Visual Studio.
 Navigate to `Tools > NuGet Package Manager > Manage Nuget Packages for Solution...`

-3. Click on the gear icon in the top right corner
+2. Click on the gear icon in the top right corner

-4. Click the green + icon to add a new package source
+3. Click the green + icon to add a new package source

-5. Enter the Name and Source from the Azure Feed: [VA Test Feed](https://pkgs.dev.azure.com/vasandbox/0675b2f1-7fa9-4bd4-9472-5e8ff3b5f45e/_packaging/VATestFeed/nuget/v3/index.json)
+4. Enter the Name and Source from the Azure Feed: [VA Test Feed](https://pkgs.dev.azure.com/vasandbox/0675b2f1-7fa9-4bd4-9472-5e8ff3b5f45e/_packaging/VATestFeed/nuget/v3/index.json) (right-click and select 'Copy link address')

 6. Click Update